aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/add-gradient-fill-layer-psd-files/_index.md

 Before diving in, ensure you have the following:

 - Java Development Kit (JDK):  A stable version of JDK is necessary to run Java code.
-You can download it from the Oracle website: [Link to Oracle JDK download page]
+You can download it from the Oracle website: [Oracle JDK download page]
 - Aspose.PSD for Java: This powerful library allows you to work with PSD files in your Java applications.
-Download it from the Aspose website: [Link to Aspose.PSD for Java download] (Free trial available)
+Download it from the Aspose website: [Aspose.PSD for Java download] (Free trial available)

 ## Import Packages